 Survivors include two daughters, Karen A. (Richard) Smith of Hayti, SD and Jean L. Gerber of Aberdeen; four sons: Charles B. Gerber (Jian HuaLi) of Boulder, CO, Martin T. (LeAnne Gallipo) Gerber of Maple Grove, MN, Lawrence E. Gerber of Ft.
 Collins, CO and Christopher J. Gerber, of St. Paul, MN; five granddaughters; four great-grandsons; and two great-granddaughters.
 She is also survived by one sister, Maybelle Rabuck of Redfield; one brother, Stanley (Ardis) Aslesen of Waubay; several sisters/brothers-in-law, along with many nieces and nephews.

 She was preceded in death by her husband of 65 years, Bernard C. Gerber; her parents; and her brother-in-law, Glenister Rabuck.

 Memorials in Marcella’s memory are preferred to either the Aberdeen Area Humane Society or Presentation College School of Nursing.

-To send flowers to Marcella's family, please visit our floral section.
+To send flowers to Marcella's family, please visit our floral store.

 Aberdeen Area Humane Society